ibm-cloud-docs/vpc/file_storage_vpc_create.md

    - If the zonal share has VPC as the access mode, provide a name for the mount target and select a VPC from the list.
 This mount target can be used to mount the file share on any virtual server instance of the selected VPC in the same zone as the file share.
 Cross-zone mounting is not supported.

 5. Click **Create**.

+### Adding supplemental IDs when you create a file share
+{: #fs-add-supplemental-id-ui}

+When you mount a file share in Linux, the user ID (UID) and group ID (GID) can be used to assign ownership of all the files and folders on that share.
+You can specify the initial owner user and group IDs only from the CLI, or with the API.
+To see the steps, switch to the CLI or API instructions.

 ## Creating a file share from the CLI
 {: #file-storage-create-cli}